nikolaos-messerschmidt/bad-cyberpi/README.md

 # CyberPi Arduino Firmware

 Idk i was bored so i did this.
+It's Bad Apple running on the CyberPi.

 You can flash the `.bin` file directly onto the CyberPi if you want.
 The CyberPi is an ESP32 but custom made by Makeblock.